Energy Performance Certificate (EPC) For Landlords

 An EPC is only authentic if issued by an accredited Domestic Energy Assessor (DEA).

-What’s the purpose of an Energy Performance Certificate?
+What’s the purpose of the certificate?

 The EPC highlights two key areas about a rental property: